-- Successful completion or in the last semester of Associate degree in Business (with emphasis in Business Administration) or Associate degree in Native American Studies (with emphasis in Contemporary Tribal Leadership). - 2.
+- 1. Successful completion or in the last semester of Associate of Arts or Science degree. - 2.
 Transfer students must meet all program pre-requisites before being accepted into the B.A.
 Business Administration and Tribal Nation Building degree program. - 3.
 Students must have a CGPA of 2.0 upon entry into the BA program.